Hip-hop and social injustice: Kanye West

 Since the mid-2000s, West has continued to comment on social injustice in his music.
-Notable examples include 2013's "New Slaves", which comments on the racism West has encountered as an African American in the European-dominated field of high fashion and 2005's "Crack Music" which comments on the War on Drugs, the American crack epidemic, and references the Black Panthers.
+Notable examples include 2013's "New Slaves", which comments on the racism West has encountered as an African American in the European-dominated field of high fashion and 2005's "Crack Music" which comments on the war on drugs, the American crack epidemic, and references the Black Panthers.

 West has been spoken out against social injustice outside of music as well.
 He infamously made headlines in 2005 for his remark "George Bush doesn't care about black people" during a live broadcast relief concert for the victims of Hurricane Katrina.
-West's comment is usually attributed to his frustration with Bush and FEMA's perceived slow response to the disaster while the majority-black residents of urban New Orleans suffered.
+West's comment is usually attributed to his frustration with George W. Bush and FEMA's perceived slow response to the disaster while the majority-black residents of urban New Orleans suffered.
 That same year, West spoke out against homophobia in hip hop culture during an MTV interview.

 Lupe Fiasco

 Chicago artist Lupe Fiasco has long been one of the most outspoken conscious rappers since his debut album Lupe Fiasco's Food & Liquor in 2006.
 Fiasco's lyrics include topics such as mass incarceration ("Prisoner 1 & 2"), poverty in African American ghettos ("Hurt Me Soul", "Deliver"), child soldiers in Africa ("Little Weapon"), the Syrian Refugee crisis ("Alan Forever"), misogyny ("Bitch Bad"), and systemic racism throughout American history ("Around My Way (Freedom Ain't Free)").

 In an interview with Bill O'Reilly in 2011, Fiasco talked about the nature of his music and its political influence, saying, "My fight against terrorism, to me, the biggest terrorist is Obama and the United States of America.
 I'm trying to fight the terrorism that's actually causing the other forms of terrorism.
 You know, the root cause of terrorism is the stuff the U.S. government allows to happen.
 The foreign policies that we have in place in different countries that inspire people to become terrorists."
-In January 2013, Fiasco was removed from the stage of a pre-inauguration concert in Washington, D.C. after performing the politically charged song "Words I never said" for 30 minutes.
-The song includes lyrics that are critical of Obama such as "Gaza Strip was getting bombed, Obama didn’t say st [sic], That's why I ain't vote for him, next one either."
+In January 2013, Fiasco was removed from the stage of a pre-inauguration concert in Washington, D.C., after performing the politically charged song "Words I Never Said" for 30 minutes.
+The song includes lyrics that are critical of Obama such as "Gaza Strip was getting bombed, Obama didn't say shit / That's why I ain't vote for him, next one either."